MalihehIzadi/ml4se/index.md

 ### Before you decide to join the course

-* We welcome all students that are willing to dive into cutting edge ML research.
+* We welcome all students that are willing to dive into cutting-edge ML research.

 * _We expect students to have experience with ML already_.
 We also expect them to have some interest in program analysis.
 This is not an introductory course.

-* Due to resource constraints, the course is offered for 40 students.
+* Due to resource constraints, the course is offered to 40 students.
   If we have more than 40 registrations, we may apply CV-based selection.
   Students with demonstrable experience (i.e., GitHub repos) in ML will be preferred.